Welcome to Volume 32, Number 2 of Livestock Research for Rural Development

 Papers may be copied and reprinted freely.

-Ethiopia and Algeria are the countries at the head of the list of submitted papers, followed by Nigeria, Indonesia, Colombia, Brazil, Kenya, Tanzania, Laos, Ghana, Cuba, India, Ecuador and Vietnam (Figure 2).
-Papers were submitted from 60 countries in 2016, compared with 55 in 2015.
+Algeria, Indonesia and Ethiopia are the countries at the head of the list of submitted papers, followed by Nigeria, Kenya, Vietnam, Brazil, Cuba and Colombia.
+Papers were submitted from 62 countries in 2019.

 It is not possible to compute a true annual rejection rate as papers submitted towards the end of a year may not be reviewed until the following year.
-On the basis of the papers received and published over the past three years (Figure 1) the average acceptance rate has fallen from 49% in 2014, to 41% in 2015 and 31% in 2016.
-This decline in the acceptance rate is because the number of papers submitted has increased steadily from 480 in 2014, to 607 in 2015 and to 758 in 2016.
+On the basis of the papers received and published over the past five years the average acceptance rate has fallen from 49% in 2014, to 32% in 2017 and 26% in 2019.
+This decline in the acceptance rate is because the number of papers submitted has increased steadily from 480 in 2014, to 744 in 2019.
 The editorial capacity of LRRD, which is managed on a voluntary basis, is of the order of 240 papers processed per year (20 per month), thus we had to raise the bar on the criteria for acceptance.
 This has been done by not accepting for processing (in the majority of cases but with some exceptions depending on circumstances) papers that are based only on surveys.

 The rapid growth in papers received and published during the last 5 years has put considerable pressure on the editorial team which, as we have often pointed out, is composed of professional scientists (most of them self-employed), who give their time freely to promote the mission of LRRD.
 The journal does not receive financial support from any quarter and does not employ secretaries or technical assistants.
 All activities are done online by electronic mail or through the Web pages of LRRD (http://www.lrrd.org).
 In this medium, constantly under pressure from Spam and viruses, papers and communications to and from authors may be mislaid or lost permanently.
 The editorial team take all possible precautions to avoid disruption of the editorial process, but mistakes are inevitable.